A Finding Aid to the William H. Johnson Papers,

 The William H. Johnson papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of the collection was digitized in 2009 and is available via the Archives of American Art's website.
-A scrapbook of postcards and photocopies of foreign news clippings have not been scanned.
+A scrapbook of postcards and photocopies of foreign news clippings has not been scanned.

 How to Cite this Collection

 William H. Johnson papers, 1922-1971, bulk 1926-1956.
 Archives of American Art, Smithsonian Institution.